junxit/us-congress-bills-113/metadata.md

 - 2013-04-09 — Introduced in House
 - 2013-04-09 — Introduced in House
 - 2013-04-09 — Referred to the House Committee on Energy and Commerce.
+- 2013-04-12 — Referred to the Subcommittee on Health.
+- 2013-05-14 — Committee Consideration and Mark-up Session Held.
+- 2013-05-14 — Subcommittee on Health Discharged.
+- 2013-05-15 — Committee Consideration and Mark-up Session Held.
+- 2013-05-15 — Ordered to be Reported by Voice Vote.
+- 2013-08-02 — Placed on the Union Calendar, Calendar No. 135.
+- 2013-08-02 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+113-188.
+- 2013-08-02 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+113-188.